 This is a bad idea.
 Just because YOU love the idea doesn’t mean it’s the exact idea the majority of your audience is going to fall in love with.

-Let me be clear about this: You’re not in business to make courses you love, you’re in business to make courses that sell.
+Let me be clear about this: You’re not in business to make online courses you love, you’re in business to make online courses that sell.

 So, take ALL THREE IDEAS, and SELL THEM (metaphorically) to your audience.